apigee-127/a127-samples/oauth-password-sample/README.md

       function: passwordCheck
 ```

 When the authorization server gets a request for an access token, and the grant type is "password", the helper function specified in the `passwordCheck `element is automatically called.
-In this case, the helper is `./api/helpers/volos.js`.
+In this case, the helper is `./api/helpers/volos.js` and the method is called `passwordCheck`.
 If you omit the `passwordCheck` element, you'll get this error:

 `{"error_description":"Password check function not supplied","error":"internal_error"}`